Kids Castle has reopened with more improvements for Children of All Abilities!

-However, having been constructed primarily with special pressure-treated wood and the best materials available at the time, a safety inspection performed in 2012 determind that the Castle and the surrounding play structures were reaching the end of there lifespan.
-The wear and tear had caused significant decay and damage and despite regular and through maintenance by the Doylestown Township staff, the structures needed immediate attention.
+However, having been constructed primarily with special pressure-treated wood and the best materials available at the time, a safety inspection performed in 2012 determined that the Castle and the surrounding play structures were reaching the end of their lifespan.
+The wear and tear had caused significant decay and damage and despite regular and thorough maintenance by the Doylestown Township staff, the structures needed immediate attention.

 On May 7, 2012, an annual safety audit was conducted to assess the areas in need of attention and repair.
 A plan of action was formulated.
 The Friends of Kids Castle committee reconvened and decided to take immediate action and address the aging facility needs.

 As part of the Phase I plan, the playground was closed for renovation in March 2013, volunteers in large numbers joined in to aid, money was raised and then Kids Castle reopen after all repairs were completed with a grand event on September 29, 2013 to the delight of more than two-thousand community members.

 But there is still much work to be done.
 While the Castle is technically open and Phase I has been completed, the playground around the Castle had to be demolished due to the age and condition of play structures that were made of pressure-treated wood.
 As a result, new play equipment is needed.

 Phase II – Build the Kingdom (Happening Now 2019)